TrainMAnB/electrum-nmc-server/README.md

-Electrum-server for the Electrum client
+Electrum-server for the VCoin client
 =========================================

   * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)